Peroshki/CMPM-163-Final/README.md

 # CMPM-163-Final

 A Unity project which uses terrain generation, volume rendered fog and water caustics to create a dreamy scene.
+The shaders and scripts created for this project can be found in the assets folder.

 ## Collaborators:
 	Alan Vasilkovsky - Terrain Generation, Fog & Controls